 Drake brings home an incredible amount from performing all those tunes for audiences that number in the tens of thousands.
 The rapper’s headlining tours have brought in more than $170 million, and his total may already be well above $200 million.
 Including those treks where he was credited as a featured act, his touring revenues nearly doubles, and he personally takes home anywhere from hundreds of thousands to more than a million each night.

-Like many superstars, Drake can be hired to perform at private events, if it works with his schedule, he has some connection to the person hosting the event, and, of course, if they are willing to pay.
+Like many superstars, Drake can be hired to perform at private events, if it works with his schedule, if he has some connection to the person hosting the event, and, of course, if they are willing to pay.
 A decade ago, Drake earned a quarter of a million dollars for a private party, and that was just the beginning.
 In 2018, the hip-hop titan was paid just more than $1 million for a one-off performance at a new supper club in his hometown.

 3. Business: Food & Alcohol